Taylor Black: 2015–present: Black Tandem and mainstream projects

 In 2015, Black married the artist Bradley Livingstone Black.
 Their production company, Black Tandem, operates from Los Angeles.
 Their film Helen of Troy (2017) was filmed on location in Paris, France, and in Upstate New York.
 It enjoyed a successful festival run highlighted by its international premiere at the Academy Award eligible Bermuda International Film Festival in 2018, and ended in the United States at the TCL Chinese Theater in Hollywood as part of the HollyShorts Film Festival in 2019.
 The pair are currently working on a screenplay adaptation of a book they optioned titled Caveat Emptor.
 The project was formerly optioned by Ron Howard with Ryan Gosling attached as the lead.

-Beginning in 2017, Taylor Black became the face of the Swiss jewelry line, Nana Fink.
+Beginning in 2017, Taylor Black became the face of the Swiss jewellery line, Nana Fink.
 She continues to work in leading film and television roles including guest stars Lauren Barret in CBS's Criminal Minds: Beyond Borders, Gina in NBC's Midnight Texas and Misty Canyons in the Fox series Lucifer.
 Black also appeared in Woody Allen's film A Rainy Day in New York as well as the film, The Big Take.
 In 2019, she had recurring roles of Ashley Cunningham in The CW's Dynasty and Emma Mitchell on Sony/Spectrum's LA's Finest opposite Gabrielle Union and Jessica Alba.
 Black was cast as Susie Steiner, a supporting lead opposite Samuel L. Jackson, Nicholas Hoult and Anthony Mackie in Apple TV+'s The Banker.

 Philanthropy

 Black's charitable work has included the Make a Wish Foundation, Teens Against Cancer and volunteering for Cardinal McCloskey Services.
-Recently, Tayor has begun working with the Children's Hospital L.A. and is a patron of Ganna Walksa Lotusland botanical gardens in Montecito, California.
+Recently, Tayor has begun working with the Children's Hospital L.A. and is a patron of Ganna Walska Lotusland botanical gardens in Montecito, California.